brownbiostats/php2511/project.md

 1. Give you practice learning how to evaluate published research.
 2. Give you practice interpreting a research question into statistical methods.
-3) Give you practice learning apply statistical methods and computational techniques.
+3. Give you practice learning apply statistical methods and computational techniques.
-4) Display the true complexities to working with real data and and an open ended question.
+4. Display the true complexities to working with real data and and an open ended question.

 ## Project Requirements

-For the project, you must follow the schedule and meet certian technical requirements.
+For the project, you must follow the schedule and meet certain technical requirements.

 Here are the six steps to the project: